Wait! We think you’re in the US - Lovehoney.com is a better site for you.Shop there and get 10% off!Go to Lovehoney.com

 The gently curved tip of the Pearly is perfectly sized to target your G-spot and the bonus of a soft protruding clitoral stimulator offers incredible dual stimulation.
 Explore this versatile luxury vibrator and find the perfect pattern combination to tip you over the edge into beautiful blended orgasms.

 Switching on via the FUN button on the base handle, the functions are easy to scroll through using the plus and minus buttons.
 Use the minus button to explore the intensity of vibrations and the plus to explore the patterns and pulsations.
 Pressing the FUN button stops the vibrations when you're ready.

 Use plenty of water-based sex lube to maximise your pleasure and slippery sensations.

 - USB rechargeable silicone vibrator for G-spot and clitoral stimulation

 - Non-threatening 2.5 inch shaft is perfect for beginners

 - 100% waterproof for aquatic fun

 - Travel-lock function

-Buy the best luxury vibrator for you and learn how to get the most out of your new vibe with our sex toy guides.
+Buy the best rabbit vibrator for you and learn how to get the most out of your new vibe with our sex toy guides.